keithamus/css-minify-tests/tests/colors/0070/README.md

 # Convert LAB color to keyword name when shorter

-The LAB color space with percents that exactly produce a color value that is equivalent to `rgb(255, 0, 0)`, or `red`.
-It can safely be converted to this shorter color representation.
+LAB color spaces with percents that exactly produce an in-gamut sRGB color value should be converted to hex or color keyword, whichever is shortest.